Your right to free nursing care from the NHS

 Financial pressure concentrates the mind of Government.
 Maybe it's time for health insurance policies to cover long term health care ?
 Insurance companies could team with law firms to claim back £billions from the NHS.
 Consult your legal advisors and see the footnote on the overview.

-We hope to add more detailed advice pages here soon, such as that for solicitors , targeted at those working within organisations who will be affected by the UK public discovering this site and the truth about how the law stands.
+Maybe we will add more detailed advice pages here, such as that for solicitors , targeted at those working within organisations who will be affected by the UK public discovering this site and the truth about how the law stands.
 We hope to ensure their legal advisors are properly briefed, and that this results in policy changes. e.g. corrections to literature from some major charities, which confuse rather than inform; Unions following NACODS lead and helping their retired members assert their right to Continuing Care; Large businesses who previously did not want to "rock the boat" becoming aware of the law and adjusting their policies, including sales literature.
 Insurance, Financial Services and Care Home businesses to make plans, to limit damage to their business and to exploit the opportunities.
 Remember: "every crisis is an opportunity" .

 help us "Spread the Word" ...